rahulkr-io/splunk-soc-projects/Project-4_Successful-Firewall-Connection-from-Blacklisted-IP/README.md

 ---

-## 🛡️ SOC Analyst Actions
+## 🛡️ SOC Analyst Actions & Recommendations

-Following the detection of allowed firewall traffic from known blacklisted IPs, the following analyst-level recommendations are proposed for escalation and remediation:
+Following the detection of successful inbound connections from known blacklisted IPs, the following actions are recommended to ensure proper triage, containment, and prevention:

+---

-🔍 Investigate the Destination Host (dest)
+### 🔍 1.
+Investigate Affected Destination Host(s)

-Perform endpoint triage on the internal asset that received traffic.
-Look for:
+Perform endpoint triage on the internal system(s) that received traffic:

-* SSH login activity

-* Service exploitation or abnormal behavior

-* Unexpected processes or user sessions
+* Check for **SSH login activity**, user sessions, and authentication patterns.
+* Look for signs of **service exploitation**, unexpected processes, or suspicious behavior.
+* Verify system logs, startup entries, and scheduled tasks for persistence indicators.

+---

-🔒 Block Malicious IPs at the Perimeter
+### 🔒 2.
+Contain and Block Malicious IPs

-Immediately add the confirmed blacklisted IPs to the firewall blocklist.
-Where possible, integrate dynamic threat feeds to update this list in real-time.
+* Add the confirmed blacklisted IPs to the **firewall blocklist** to prevent further access.
+* Where supported, **integrate dynamic threat feeds** for real-time TI-based blocking.
+* Ensure the block is enforced across all relevant perimeter and cloud firewalls.

+---

-🕵️ Review Historical Activity (Threat Hunting)
+### 🕵️ 3.
+Perform Historical Threat Hunting

-Analyze past logs (7–30 days) for any:
+Analyze past logs (last 7–30 days) to uncover broader activity:

-* Repeated attempts from the same IPs
+* Identify **repeated access attempts** from the same malicious IPs.

-* Similar activity targeting other internal hosts or ports
+* Look for connections to **other internal hosts or ports**.

-* Lateral movement attempts or privilege escalations
+* Detect signs of **lateral movement** or privilege escalation within the network.

-⚙️ Evaluate Exposed Services and Authentication Methods
+---

+### ⚙️ 4.
+Review External Exposure & Hardening Measures

-* Enforce SSH key-based authentication if password login is enabled.
+* Enforce **SSH key-based authentication** (if password login is enabled).

-* Review services running on non-standard ports like TCP/4433.
+* Investigate services running on **non-standard ports** (e.g., TCP/4433).

-* Validate firewall rules to restrict external access only to essential services.
+* Audit and update **firewall rules** to ensure only essential services are exposed externally.

 ---